gabf13/earthnet-website/index.md

 As a remainder, this is based on the assumption that successful actors are actors who manage to join the rich-get-richer circle and keep starring.

 It is interesting to see that **the percentage of control actors who starred at least once with treatment actors is 88%**.
 Therefore, **most of the less successful actors seems to raise their rating impact because of others actors' success**.
-Meanwhile, While **the percentage of control actors who only starred with treatment actors during their career reduces to 49%**.
+Meanwhile, **the percentage of control actors who only starred with treatment actors during their career reduces to 49%**.
 To check if the 'piggybacking actors' have a statistically significant difference in career rating with the 'non-piggybacking' ones, **we perform a Mann-Whitney U test on the two distributions**.

 The results show that **the difference is indeed significant**.